kylebshr/UIKitCorners/README.md

 # UIKitCorners

-Prints the screen corner radius that UIKit uses.
+Prints the screen corner radius that UIKit (specifically, `UIScene`) uses.
+Check out the code in `SceneDelegate.m`.

 # Values